-- 2.12.
+2.13.
 The provision of affordable housing is secured through planning obligations.
-This can either be on-site provision or a contribution towards the provision of affordable housing elsewhere.
+This can either be through on-site provision or a contribution towards the provision of affordable housing elsewhere.

-- 2.13.
-Where a contribution has been secured, this can be used towards the provision of affordable housing including purchasing property on the open market or on Capital projects to create affordable housing.
-The planning team work closely with housing colleagues regularly to discuss matters relating to the delivery of affordable housing including spending contributions held by the Council. - 2.14.
-Table 15 in the Infrastructure Funding Statement (IFS) (Page 17 of Appendix 1) appended to this report identifies that in 2023/24 a closing balance of £2,167,647.24 to be spent on the provision of affordable dwellings. - 2.15.
-It should be noted that whilst the Council can deliver affordable housing itself, other organisations or Registered providers are also responsible for providing affordable housing.
-On Page 7 of the Infrastructure Funding Statement (IFS) highlights the 175 affordable housing delivered in the district during 2023/24 by the terms of S106 agreements.
+2.14.
+Where a contribution has been secured, this can be used towards the provision of affordable housing including purchasing properties on the open market or towards capital projects to create affordable housing.
+The planning team work closely with housing colleagues regularly to discuss matters relating to the delivery of affordable housing including spending contributions held by the Council.

+2.15.
+Table 17 in the Infrastructure Funding Statement (IFS) (Page 19) appended to this report identifies that in 2024/25 a closing balance of £1,372,413.16 was to be spent on the provision of affordable dwellings.

+2.16.
+It should be noted that whilst the Council can deliver affordable housing itself, other organisations or registered providers are also responsible for providing affordable housing.
+Page 10 of the Infrastructure Funding Statement (IFS) highlights the 272 affordable housing delivered in the district during 2024/25 by the terms of S106 agreements.